KF-R/blitter/README.md

 ## 🤝 Acknowledgments

 - Tor Project (for the incredible onion routing platform)
+- Bitcoin project (for the BIP-0039 word list)
+- OpenAI (o3-mini-high greatly accelerated development)
-- The Internet (for being broken enough to warrant this)
+- The Internet (for still being broken enough to inspire projects like this)
 - You, for resisting authoritarian despots, imperialism, oligarchs and warmongers.

 ---